JavierM42/react-line-wrapping-input/README.md

 - Use the `.line-wrapping-input-container` selector to style the container.
 - Use the `.line-wrapping-input` selecctor to style the textarea and the invisible element.

-### Supplying your own classes:
+### Add your own classes:

 - Use the `containerClassName` prop to add classes to the container.
 - Use the `className` prop to add classes to the textarea and the invisible element.

 ### Inline styles:

-- Use the `containerStyle` prop to add styles to the container. _`display: grid` cannot be overridden_
+- Use the `containerStyle` prop to add styles to the container. _`display: grid` cannot be overridden._
-- Use the `style` prop to add styles to the textarea and the invisible element. _`grid-area`, `resize`, `white-space` and `overflow-wrap` cannot be overridden._
+- Use the `style` prop to add styles to the textarea and the invisible element. _The `grid-area`, `resize`, `white-space` and `overflow-wrap` properties cannot be overridden._

-> A way to style only the textarea or the invisible element is not provided.
+> A way to style just the `textarea` or the invisible element is not provided.
 The autosizing would break if they don't have matching styles.

 ## Extras